Stacy Lewis: Professional career

 In 2014, Lewis won the North Texas LPGA Shootout on May 4 for her ninth official victory on tour, six strokes ahead of runner-up Meena Lee.
 Four weeks later, she won the ShopRite LPGA Classic and reclaimed the top position in the world rankings.
 A week after a runner-up finish at the U.S. Women's Open at Pinehurst, Lewis won the Walmart NW Arkansas Championship on June 29.
 Lewis would go on to win her second LPGA Player of the Year award in a three-year span.
 She would also win her second consecutive Vare Trophy for the season's lowest scoring average.

 In April 2015, Lewis lost in a sudden death playoff to Brittany Lincicome at the ANA Inspiration.
 Lincicome won with a par on the third extra hole, having forced the playoff with Lewis after an eagle at the 72nd hole of regulation play.

 As of June 2015, Lewis was represented by Sterling Sports Management.
 Lewis was the top female earner on the 2015 Golf Digest 50 All-Encompassing Money List, ranking at number 41.

 On September 3, 2017, Lewis won the Cambia Portland Classic for her first victory in three years.
 Prior to the tournament, Lewis pledged her earnings to relief for victims of Hurricane Harvey.
 With her winner's check, and a matching donation from her main sponsor, KPMG, this amounted to $390,000.

 Lewis missed the final women's major of the year – the Evian Championship – and later said she would not play in the event again until big changes had been made to the event.
-"It’s not treated like a major, and yet we are calling it that," she said.
+"It's not treated like a major, and yet we are calling it that," she said.

 In 2020, Lewis won her first title in almost three years with a playoff victory in the Aberdeen Standard Investments Ladies Scottish Open at The Renaissance Club in East Lothian, Scotland.

-Lewis will captain the U.S. Solheim Cup team in 2023 and 2024.
+Lewis captained the U.S. Solheim Cup team in 2023 and 2024.

+Personal life

+Lewis is married to Gerrod Chadwell, who has been the head coach of the Texas A&M Aggies women's golf team since 2021.
+They have one child.